 In Virginia, one of the four levels of Medicare Savings Programs may be able to assist you in paying for Medicare copays or premiums.
 While help covering certain medications might be found through the Virginia Medication Assistance Program (MAP).
 Virginia’s Program for All-Inclusive Care of the Elderly (PACE) is available to qualified individuals to bring together a care team to connect your loved one with various medical and social services.

-To get help figuring out what your loved one might qualify for and how to apply, reach out to Virginia Insurance Counseling & Assistance Program (VICAP) for free counseling.
-Your local Area Agency on Aging can connect you with a VICAP counselor.
-For assistance navigating questions about long-term care options, reach out to your local ombudsman.
-Ombudsmen are trained to assist seniors and their families.
+To get help figuring out what your loved one might qualify for and how to apply, reach out to Virginia Insurance Counseling and Assistance Program (VICAP) for free counseling.
+Your local Area Agency on Aging, called Senior Services of Southeastern Virginia, can connect you with a VICAP counselor.
+For assistance navigating questions about long-term care options, reach out to your local ombudsman, Willie Alston, who’s trained to assist seniors and their families with their Medicare or Medicaid needs.

 Virginia Beach resident Medicare resources